 The rooftop of the famed Radio City Musical Hall has been transformed into a beautiful Park for tenants of the building to enjoy — with a skybridge in the works to connect it to Rockefeller Center.
 “Radio Park” opened this past fall, and provides ample space for meetings, lunches, events and more.
 Photos show a lush green space with plenty of trees, grass and relaxing pathways, their website shares.

-The plans, by company G3 Architecture, were presented to the Committee since the Radio City building is landmarked on both the inside and the outside, and it will require construction for the skybridge to connect the buildings.
-The bridge itself was actually just approved in today’s (March 16) meeting.
-Interestedly enough, neither the park nor the bridge will be visible to pedestrians below, which was a important of the approval, according to 6sqft.
+The plans, by company G3 Architecture, were originally presented to the Committee since the Radio City building is landmarked on both the inside and the outside, and it will require construction for the skybridge to connect the buildings.
+The sky bridge was approved back in March 2021, and will be a future endeavor.

-The skybridge will be on the 10th floor of 1270 Avenue of the Americas and connect through to 50 Rockefeller Center.
+It is planned to sit on the 10th floor of 1270 Avenue of the Americas and connect through to 50 Rockefeller Center.